HugoOliveiraThor/nextjs-federation-cli/README.md

 # Next.js Module Federation CLI

 This project is a CLI for easily creating Next.js applications with support for Module Federation.
-With this CLI, you can quickly set up a new Next.js project and start developing your application with shared modules across different applications.
+With this CLI, you can quickly set up a new Next.js project and start developing your application with shared modules across different applications and together in the package we add the prettier,eslint,jest,react testing library.

 ## 🚀 Installation